 San Francisco is an American city famous for its iconic Golden Gate Bridge and cable cars.
 But what about the San Francisco food scene?
-We’ve asked a local expert to share her picks for the best places to eat in San Francisco.
+Discover a local’s picks for the best places to eat in San Francisco.

 San Francisco is a top destination for food travelers who flock to sites like Fisherman’s Wharf, Chinatown and the Ferry Building.
 Many, including us, consider San Francisco to be one of the best food cities in America.